 The Bottom Line on Settling With the IRS

 Ignoring your income tax debt may worsen your situation and lead to wage garnishment, tax levies, and penalties.
-In rare cases, you may go to jail for not paying taxes, especially if the IRS determines tax fraud.
+In rare cases, you may go to jail for not paying taxes, especially if the IRS determines you've committed tax fraud.
 Settling your debt as soon as possible will allow you to avoid these penalties and provide immediate tax relief.